Chandan-devs-tech/Hello-world/README.md

 - Clone this repository to your desired folder https://github.com/Chandan-devs-tech/Hello-world.git
 - Run the command npm install to install necessary dependencies contained in the package.json file

+### Install

+Install this project with these cmd:

+- cd Desktop/
+- git clone using repository link
+- cd Hello-world/
+- git branch branch_name
+- git checkout branch_name

+## Usage

+- To run the project, open it in the Live Server to see it live onto our Local Machine.

 ### Run tests

 - To run tests run :